PC-Driver/GPSProjectFRWD/README.md

 # SeniorProjectGPSScript
 GPS Script for the AT&amp;T 2nd Generation IoT Kit for our senior project.
 This script takes location information and sends the data to a firebase database to be used for the mobile application.
+This script is a python script.
+The extra repository used for this python script is the "python-firebase" library.
+Installation for this repository is done through the "ADB push" command, more information is found in step 0.5.

 AT&T second generation IoT kit
 The instrutions found below are done on a windows 10 machine.
 Furthermore, this is under the assumption that the user is using a working IoT SIM card with the ATT 2nd Generation Kit (from here on out it will be called the SK2)

 0) Download the connection manager found here https://github.com/CloudConnectKits/WNC/blob/master/WNCCM_1.0.9.msi?raw=true 0.5) Download the user manual found on the Github page for further reference https://github.com/att-iotstarterkits/sk2-Users-Guide